Software-Improvement-Group/sigridci/docs/workflows/best-practices-osh.md

 ### 10. Selecting a new library
 The main criterion for selecting a new library is when a non-trivial amount of commonplace behavior is needed within the application: implementing such behavior from scratch is typically more time-consuming and error-prone than predicted, hence reuse from an (open source) library may be the better option.

-Often, libraries are part of an ecosystem, or work within a certain application framework, such as Eclipse, or Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, if that meets the necessary requirements.
+Often, libraries are part of an ecosystem, or work within a certain application framework, such as Eclipse, or Apache, where it makes a lot of sense (consistency, frictionless compatibility) to pick a library from the same ecosystem, unless it violates any of the other recommendations provided in this document (e.g. you adopted a library that is no longer maintained, etc.).

 See section [Reviewing a library](#13-reviewing-a-library) for a detailed checklist of properties to consider before selecting a new library.